The NLP Task Effectiveness of Long-Range Transformers: Conclusion

 \section{Conclusion}

 We conduct experiments with various long-range transformers on NLP tasks that involve long sequences, trying to fairly evaluate their long-range attention ability.
-We analyze the attention behaviors of these transformers, which reveals their characteristics for their success and some drawbacks for their failures.
-We hope this work helps inform the development of new models and in the selection of existing models for a given task.
+While some methods are validated on certain tasks, we also find some previously unrecognized drawbacks.
+We further analyze the attention behaviors of these transformers with metric breakdown, attribution analysis, and entropy analysis, revealing the performance of those models might be correlated with the attribution of distant tokens, selectivity of attentions, or the approximation errors.
+We hope our work would shed light on the future development of long-range transformers.

+\paragraph{Model Selection Takeaways} Based on our findings, we have the following suggestions.
+For common tasks, such as sequence classification or token-level prediction, it is still competitive to chunk the inputs and apply short-range transformers.
+When explicit guiding text, such as queries, exists, pattern-based models with global token mechanism is preferred.
+For seq2seq problems, long-range transformers with pretrained checkpoints deliver better performance.